Your Donation Cart0 0

 For that reason, it is important that we continue to do our very best when it comes to sharing the results of our good fortune.
 Of course, money and material possessions are a part of this, yet there are also many other ways in which you can share with people in need.
 As part of our faith, we must do what we can to help others through donating zakat, but also during the holy month of Ramadan and when we donate Qurbani.

-Aside from during these most auspicious times, there are many other ways in which we can incorporate this into our day-to-day lives.
+Aside from paying our obligatory dues during these most auspicious times, there are many other ways in which we can incorporate this into our day-to-day lives.
 Throughout life, the majority of us have a tendency to accumulate material possessions, many of which remain unused and simply clutter up our lives and our homes.
 We also live in an incredibly wasteful culture, where resources are freely used by many without a care in the world.

 This can have a significant impact on both the environment and people across the world, that aren’t in such a fortunate position.
 As you throw away an uneaten plate of food, spare a thought for people in need who are starving – maybe the best way to start sharing good fortune is by cutting back in your own life.